Paskapoo Formation: Building stone

 During the early 1900s, outcrops of Paskapoo sandstone in the Calgary area were quarried for building stone due to the requirement for fire-resistant buildings following the Calgary Fire of 1886.
 Many of Calgary's early landmark buildings, such as Lougheed House, Burns Manor, and some of the buildings along Stephen Avenue, were built using Paskapoo sandstone, and Calgary became known as the Sandstone City.
-Paskapoo sandstone is still used in landscaping in the Calgary area as of 2025.

 Coal

 Coal has been mined from the Obed coal zone in the Paskapoo Formation near Hinton.
 It is of high-volatile bituminous rank with a low sulphur content, and it was shipped to markets in eastern Canada and the Pacific Rim.

 Groundwater

 Paskapoo Formation aquifers are a very important source of water for irrigation and drinking in southwestern Alberta.